 5% Vanguard Prime Money Market Fund

 I help my parents manage their nest egg.
-I'm twice as smart and 2.5% per year cheaper than the last guy.
-This 50/50 portfolio is a good balance between keeping it simple and understandable, but still getting the benefit of a multi-asset class portfolio.
-It lost 18% in 2008, and more than gained it back in 2009.
-Returns are about 7% over the last 15 years, including the 2008 debacle.
+I'm twice as smart and 2.5% per year cheaper than the last guy they used.
+This 50/50 portfolio is a good balance between keeping it simple and understandable, but it's still getting the benefit of a multi-asset class portfolio.
+It lost 18% in 2008 and more than gained it back in 2009.
+Returns are about 7% per year over the last 20 years, including the 2008 debacle, the COVID meltdown in 2020, and the worst year ever for bonds in 2022.

 Portfolio 169: The 2014 White Coat Investor Portfolio